Select Page

 Special Sessions

 These events are designed to provide useful information regarding professional rather than scientific issues.
 For more than 20 years the Internship and Postdoctoral Overviews have helped attendees find their educational path.
 Other special sessions often include expert panels on getting into graduate school, career development, information on grant applications, and a meeting of the Directors of Clinical Training.
-These sessions are not eligible for continuing education credit.

 Other Sessions